Simple Schema

 As a simpler model, Simple Schema is an intuitive language you can use as a baseline for training AI agents and building templates programmatically outside of Beefree SDK's visual builders.
 These headless templates can then be instantly transformed into Beefree’s native JSON and loaded inside the builder for end users to edit accordingly in a no-code environment.

-You can convert the simple schema into native Beefree JSON using the /v1/conversion/simple-to-full-json
+You can convert the simple schema into native Beefree JSON using the Content Services API endpoint /v1/conversion/simple-to-full-json

 .